-China’s Caijing magazine reported in 2018 that Jack Ma appointed Ant Financial CEO Lucy Peng to lead Lazada’s further expansion in Southeast Asia, but the latter reportedly decided to put on hold Lazada’s new marketing initiatives for a full internal review of operations and books.
+China’s state-backed Caijing magazine reported in 2018 that Jack Ma appointed Ant Financial CEO Lucy Peng to lead Lazada’s further expansion in Southeast Asia, but the latter reportedly decided to put on hold Lazada’s new marketing initiatives for a full internal review of operations and books.

 Hundreds of middle-level managerial employees and technicians from Alibaba also parachuted in that year, eviscerating Lazada’s own IT and vendor management systems for a hastened transition to almost exact replicas of Taobao’s platforms from China.

 Opposition from longtime vendors were brushed aside when self-assured Ma and Peng thought what proved to be workable in China would also do the magic in Southeast Asia given the geographical and cultural proximity.

 An exodus of talent and executives who knew Southeast Asia and nurtured Lazada’s rise in its early days soon followed.
 Their positions in Singapore, Indonesia and Thailand were instantly filled by Alibaba managers not even fluent in English and who could not mingle with locals.

 Lazada’s growth and expansion came to a grinding halt as Peng and her team took about six months in 2018 to staff vacancies and take charge, during which time Shopee went on the offensive to lure vendors and buyers to its side.